Zettlr/zettlr-docs/docs/en/getting-started/troubleshooting.md

 !!! note

     If you can reliably reproduce the problem, that is: the problem _always_ appears after you perform a specific action, this indicates that you've found a replicable bug.
-In that case, please provide us with a these steps when you open an issue.
+In that case, please provide us with these steps when you open an issue.

 ## 2. Install the Most Recent Version

 Many issues are fixed in newer versions.
 If you encounter an issue, make sure you have the most recent version installed.
+To do so, go to "Help" &rarr; "Check for updates" and see if the app detects a new update.
+If you used a package manager to install Zettlr, use that one to update the app.
+You can always find the [most recent release on GitHub](https://github.com/Zettlr/Zettlr/releases).

 ## 3. Try Clearing the Cache